 The Afibel Personal Account allows you to purchase items from Afibel catalogues on credit up to your credit limit as advised by us.
-After a maximum of 28 days home approval you then have a choice to pay for the items in full or to pay by instalments.
-If at any time during the life of your Afibel Personal Account you do not clear the full balance outstanding you will enter into a regulated consumer credit agreement.
+After a maximum of 28 days interest free you then have a choice to pay for the items in full or to pay by instalments.
+If at any time during the life of your Afibel Personal Account you do not clear the outstanding balance in full you will have the option to enter into a regulated consumer credit agreement.

 Paying on credit terms will require you to pay interest and therefore increase the overall cost of the goods that you buy.
 Please ensure that you will be able to afford the repayments.
-Your credit limit will be set based on our credit worthiness and affordability assessment upto a maximum of £500 the first year you are a customer.
+Your credit limit will be set based upon our credit status and affordability assessment up to a maximum £500 at the time you enter into a regulated credit agreement.

-Representative Example: total amount of credit £400, cash price of goods £400, amount of advance payment £Nil, the daily interest rate is 0.0893 pence in the pound , equating to 37.5% per annum (variable) charged on the previous outstanding balance, Representative APR 37.7% (variable).
-Total amount repayable £516.53.
+Representative Example: total amount of credit £500, cash price of goods £500, amount of advance payment £Nil, repaid over 12 monthly instalments, the daily interest rate is 0.0893 pence in the pound, equating to 37.5% per annum (variable) charged on the previous outstanding balance, Representative APR 37.7% (variable).
+Total amount repayable £589.41.

-If you pay off the minimum payment due on each statement your purchase will cost you more; for example, if you buy goods worth £100 and make the minimum payment every month you will repay twenty monthly instalments totalling £129.42 and the total charge for credit will be interest of £29.42.
+If you do not pay the balance in full your purchase will cost you more; for example, if you buy goods to the value of £75 and make the minimum payment every month you will repay twenty five instalments totalling £102.93 and the total charge for credit will be interest of £27.93.

-If you don’t make a payment by the due date shown on your statement or if you pay less than the minimum amount requested, this will result in the total cost of your debt growing due to the addition of interest and default charges.
+If you do not make a payment by the due date shown on your statement or if you pay less than the minimum amount requested, this will result in the total cost of your debt growing due to the addition of interest and default charges.
 We may charge you:

-- an administration charge of up to £12 for any missed, returned or incomplete payments and
+- an administration charge of up to £12 for any missed, or incomplete payments; and

 - any reasonable costs and expenses we may incur in the instruction or involvement of third parties for: tracing you or debt collection.

-Late or missed payments can increase the cost of your credit, impair your credit rating, making it more difficult and/or expensive for you to obtain credit in the future.
+Please be aware that late, returned or missed payments can increase the cost of your credit and impair your credit rating, (as we may report your default to one or more credit reference agencies) making it more difficult and/or expensive for you to obtain credit in the future.

 Pre-contrat credit information (Standard European Consumer Credit Information - SECCI)